freddiehaddad/oxidized/docs/ARCHITECTURE.md

 # Oxidized Architecture Guide

 This document gives contributors a high-level and practical overview of how Oxidized works under the hood.
-It includes links to code, key flows, and PlantUML diagrams to help you get oriented fast.
+It includes links to code, key flows, and inline ASCII diagrams to help you get oriented fast.

 - Target audience: developers/contributors
 - Prereqs: Rust, terminal UI basics